maja-jablonska/ColorPy/colorpy/README.txt

 To install ColorPy from the source distributions (.zip on Windows, or .tar.gz on Linux) you must first unpack the distribution.

-Then, from the directory in which the files are unpacked, run:
+ColorPy targets Python 3.8 or newer.
+From the directory in which the files are unpacked, run:

-	python setup.py install
+        python -m pip install .

 It is possible that you may need to supply a path to the Python executable.
 You also probably will need administrator privileges to do this.